-Most graphing calculators have a function called linear regression which can be used to find a precise line of fit, using strict rules.
-This line of fit is then called the line of best fit or the regression line.
+Most graphing calculators have a function called linear regression, which can be used to find a precise line of fit using strict rules.
+This line of fit is then called the line of best fit.
+For example, consider the following data set.

-This gives a number of columns, marked L1, L2, L3, and so on.
+This gives a number of columns, labeled L1, L2, L3, and so on.

-With the help of the arrow keys, choose where in the lists to fill in the data values.
-Enter the data points' x-values in list L1, and the corresponding y1values in list L2.
-Values are entered into the fields using the number buttons followed by
+Use the arrow keys to choose where in the lists to fill in the data values.
+Enter the x-values of the data points in L1 and press after each value.
+The same can be done for the the corresponding y-values in column L2.

-After entering the values, press the button, then select the menu item CALC to the right.
+After entering the values, press the button and select the menu item

-DiagnosticOnand enable it by pressing twice.
-Then, find the line of best fit again.
+DiagnosticOn and enable it by pressing twice.
+Once more, find the line of best fit.